jhpyle/docassemble/demo.md

   The end result of this code is to define the "there_are_any" attributes of the two lists.
 Note that this code is not "mandatory."
-It will be run when and if the interview needs to know whether the lists are empty.
+It will be run when and if the Steward needs to know whether the lists are empty.
 We set the attributes to True because all court cases need to have at least one plaintiff and at least one defendant.